VictorAugDB/Intergalactic-Federation/requirements/acceptTransportContract.md

 - [ ] Returns 400 if contract is not found in the repository
 - [ ] Returns 400 if ship is not found in the repository
 - [ ] Returns 400 if contract's originPlanet is not the same as pilot's locationPlanet
-- [ ] Returns 400 if ship currentWeight plus contract resources weight is higher than weightCapacity
+- [ ] Returns 400 if ship weightLevel plus contract resources weight is higher than weightCapacity
 - [ ] Returns 500 if something unexpected happens when updating contract to repository
 - [ ] Returns 500 if something unexpected happens when updating ship to repository